Collembola

 6. Once the plant is back in its pot, don't tinker with the roots again unless the symptoms progressively worsen.
 The final step to eradicate Springtails is to choose between using either an organic or chemical-based pesticide.

-As the first method will take several weeks to eradicate, you may want to consider spending some money on 'hydrogen peroxide'.
+Hydrogen Peroxide - As the first method will take several weeks to eradicate, you may want to consider spending some money on 'hydrogen peroxide'.
 Now, before you rush to your local garden centre, this chemical is mostly found online, so have a shop around for the best deal here.
 For every three irrigations, incorporate a splash of the peroxide into its with to administer the pesticide.
 You'll have to do this for at least three times to stop the chance of a relapse thoroughly.
-Always follow the manufacturer's recommended dosages as Hydrogen peroxide may become detrimental to the plant when over-used.
-If you're worried about killing your plant, use DE!
+Always follow the manufacturer's recommended dosages as Hydrogen Peroxide may become detrimental to the plant when over-used.

-At the local plant shop or garden centre, inspect the soil of any plants that you wish to buy.
-Most infestations come from already-affected plants, so always keep this in mind when increasing your plant-collection.
+1. When buying a new plant from a local plant shop or garden centre, check around the common areas for infestations like its leaves, stems and flowers.
+Most Springtails arise from already-affected plants, so always keep this in mind when increasing your plant-collection!

 Book a 1-to-1 Consultation with THE HOUSEPLANT DOCTOR™